Network-Realised Model Predictive Control Part I: NRF-Enabled Closed-loop Decomposition: Preliminaries

 \subsection{Distributed Networks}

 Although we consider that $x$ and $u$ are completely accessible to us, in terms of measurement and actuation, respectively, we do not assume that manipulating \emph{all} of these variables is possible from any single location in our physical network.
 Indeed, a particular feature of distributed networks is the fact that their controlled inputs and measurable state variables are often spatially distributed.
-This dispersal naturally separates the network into a number of $N\in\mathbb{N}$ distinct areas, with $N>1$.
+This dispersal naturally separates the network into $N\in\mathbb{N}$ distinct areas, with $N>1$.
 To each of the network's $N$ areas, we now assign two sets of indices which denote the entries of $x$ and $u$ that are (uniquely) accessible for measurement or actuation in that area.
 Without loss of generality, we assume that these indices are assigned to the sets in ascending order, since the rows and columns of the matrices expressed in \eqref{eq:ss_a}-\eqref{eq:ss_b} may be permuted and then redenoted at will.
 Therefore, each area will be represented by the pair which collects the two aforementioned index sets.
 To streamline the definition of the sets given in \eqref{eq:trip}, we will provide generic expressions via the placeholder subscript $\bullet$, which stands for any one of the subscripts $\{x,u\}$.
-Let each set contain a number of $n_{\bullet i}\in\mathbb{N}$ indices, where $n_{\bullet i}>0,\,\forall\,i\in\{1:N\}$, such that we define As an example\footnote{An additional partitioning will be showcased in Section~\ref{sec:num_ex}.}, a network with 12 states and 7 inputs could be partitioned as in \eqref{eq:trip}-\eqref{eq:net_part} via the following collection of disjoint sets $ \{(\{1:2\},\{1\}),(\{3:5\},\{2:3\}),$ $(\{6:11\},\{4:5\}),(\{12\},\{6:7\})\}$. { \begin{remark} The restriction mentioned above, concerning the disjoint nature of the area-based collections, is in no way restrictive from a practical standpoint.
-In most applications, said partitioning is usually done based on spatial arguments: some of the system's states can only be measured in certain locations, whereas the actuators associated with the command signals are positioned in distinct locations throughout the network.
+Let each set contain a number of $n_{\bullet i}\in\mathbb{N}$ indices, where $n_{\bullet i}>0,\,\forall\,i\in\{1:N\}$, such that we define As an example\footnote{An additional partitioning will be showcased in Section~\ref{sec:num_ex}.}, a network with 12 states and 7 inputs could be partitioned as in \eqref{eq:trip}-\eqref{eq:net_part} via the following collection of disjoint sets $ \{(\{1:2\},\{1\}),(\{3:5\},\{2:3\}),$ $(\{6:11\},\{4:5\}),(\{12\},\{6:7\})\}$.
+Additionally, to each partition in \eqref{eq:net_part}, we attach the following selection matrix for which $x_i[k]:=S^\top_{{xi}}x[k]$, $x_{c{i}}:=S^\top_{{xi}}x_c$, $u_i[k]:=S^\top_{{ui}}u[k]$. { \begin{remark} The restriction mentioned above, regarding the disjoint nature of the area-based collections, is in no way restrictive from a practical standpoint.
+In most applications, this partitioning is based on spatial arguments: some of the system's states can only be measured at certain locations, whereas the actuators associated with the command signals are positioned at distinct locations throughout the network.
 Indeed, the notions of \emph{separation} and \emph{locality} are among the core topics addressed in distributed control literature \cite{matni1,DMPC1,DMPC2}.
-Crucially, however, we point out that the imposed separation has more to do with controller implementation, rather than system-theoretical concerns.
-To each localised set of actuators (corresponding to a set of inputs), we assign one of the subcontrollers designed in the sequel, whereas selecting an area's states merely designates them as the particular target of that area's second-layer subcontroller (as implemented in our companion paper; see \cite{part2}). \end{remark} }
+Crucially, however, we point out that the imposed separation has more to do with controller implementation than with system-theoretical concerns.
+To each localised set of actuators (corresponding to a set of inputs), we assign one of the subcontrollers designed in the sequel, whereas selecting an area's states merely designates them as the particular target of that area's second-layer subcontroller (as designed and implemented in our companion paper; see \cite{part2}). \end{remark} }